Deadlocks

 What are deadlocks?

-If session 1 is locking row 1, session 2 locks row 2, then session 1 attempts to lock row 2 (which will block since session 2 has the lock on that row), and then session 2 attempts to lock row 1 (which will block since session 1 has the lock on that row), then session 1 is waiting for session 2, and session 2 is waiting on session 1, which of course will never be resolved.
+If session A is locking row 1, session B locks row 2, then session A attempts to lock row 2 (which will block since session B has the lock on that row), and then session B attempts to lock row 1 (which will block since session A has the lock on that row).
+In this situation, session A is waitingcfor session B, and session B is waiting on session A, which of course will never be resolved - hence the term ABBA deadlock.

 SQL> CREATE TABLE t ( a varchar2(10) );